moov-io/paygate/README.md

 The following environmental variables can be set to configure behavior in paygate.

-- `ACH_ENDPOINT`: DNS record responsible for routing us to an ACH instance.
+- `ACH_ENDPOINT`: DNS record responsible for routing us to an [ACH](https://github.com/moov-io/ach) instance.
 If running as part of our local development setup (or in a Kubernetes cluster we setup) you won't need to set this.
-- `ACCOUNTS_ENDPOINT`: A DNS record responsible for routing us to an Accounts instance.
+- `ACCOUNTS_ENDPOINT`: A DNS record responsible for routing us to an [Accounts](https://github.com/moov-io/accounts) instance.
 (Example: http://accounts.apps.svc.cluster.local:8080)
   - Set `ACCOUNTS_CALLS_DISABLED=yes` to completely disable all calls to an Accounts service.
 This is used when paygate doesn't need to integrate with a general ledger solution.
+- `FED_ENDPOINT`: HTTP address for [FED](https://github.com/moov-io/fed) interaction to lookup ABA routing numbers
-- `OFAC_ENDPOINT`: HTTP address for HTTP client, defaults to Kubernetes inside clusters and local dev otherwise.
+- `OFAC_ENDPOINT`: HTTP address for [OFAC](https://github.com/moov-io/ofac) interaction, defaults to Kubernetes inside clusters and local dev otherwise.
 - `OFAC_MATCH_THRESHOLD`: Percent match against OFAC data that's required for paygate to block a transaction.
 - `DATABASE_TYPE`: Which database option to use (options: `sqlite` [Default], `mysql`)
   - See **Storage** header below for per-database configuration